Agosto/iotcore-androidthings-demo/README.md

 2. Follow the same step as above to flash your device but use the download image instead.

-3. Add device to wifi network (same as above)
+3. Add device to wifi network (same as above) or connect via ethernet

 4. Reboot until you see a blue light flash (then it's ready)